werpu/input_pipe/readme.md

 Not yet planned, this program relies heavily on the linux evdev/input mechanisms, and frankly spoken I need it for linux only for the time being.
-If someone wants to do a windows version, feel free to fork the code and replace all the evdev bindings with DirectInput or SDL bindings.
+If someone wants to do a windows version, feel free to fork the code and replace all the evdev bindings with DirectInput bindings.

 ## Instructions